AdobeDocs/campaign.en/help/v8/send/sms/sms-standalone-instance.md

 ## Configure the delivery template {#sms-delivery-template}

-To facilitate the creation of your SMS delivery, createn a SMS delivery template where your SMPP external account is referenced.
+To facilitate the creation of your SMS delivery, create a SMS delivery template where your SMPP external account is referenced.

 In **[!UICONTROL Resources]** > **[!UICONTROL Templates]** > **[!UICONTROL Delivery templates]**, right click on the existing Mobile delivery template, and choose **[!UICONTROL Duplicate]**.